 Travelling by air has become a normal part of everyday life for most people.
 Some people may use it to commute to work, some to visit family living abroad, and some may use it for holidays and exploring the world.
 For the most part, flights go smoothly, and flying still remains statistically to be one the safest ways to travel.
-Despite this, accidents do happen, and if you have been injured in an accident that was not your fault while boarding, while in flight or even when disembarking, you could have grounds to make a claim for an airline injury.
+Despite this, accidents do happen, and if you have been injured in an accident that was not your fault while boarding, while in flight or even when disembarking, you could have grounds to make an airline injury claim.

 It is possible to make a claim against an airline if you have been injured in an accident during a flight that was not your fault.
 For example, an in-flight injury could be caused by falling luggage, hot drinks spilled on you from the food cart, you could be injured during rough turbulence, etc. An airline injury claim could be made against the airline, the company who manufactured the aeroplane, or another person who may have been at fault for your injuries.